 1.Seizures: Take Long pepper powder, Indian hemp (cannabis) and dry ginger, mix all three into equal parts and take 2 grams with honey twice at least 30 minutes before eating.

 2.Coughs and Colds: Take 1/8 tsp.
 Pippali churna, 1/4 tsp.
 Ginger and 1/4 tsp.
 Turmeric.
 Mix them all in 1/4 cup of warm water add 1 tsp. of honey.
-Take in the morning awaking from sleep and repeat again in afternoon between 2-4 p.m.
+Take in the morning waking up from sleep and repeat again in the afternoon between 2-4 p.m.

-5.Sciatica: Take ½ spoon of pippali powder, 2 spoons of castor oil and drink regularly in the morning and evening to get the cure from Sciatica.
+5.Sciatica: Take a ½ spoon of pippali powder, 2 spoons of castor oil, and drink regularly in the morning and evening to get the cure from Sciatica.

 6.Hemorrhoids: Take 1/4 tsp. pippali churna with 1/2 cup of homemade yogurt; take this daily after breakfast and dinner.

-7.Delivery Pains: Take 3 grams of pippali powder, 3 grams of cassia aleta (lotus), boil this in 400 grams of water.
-When comes to 100 grams, filter it and mix honey or Asafoetida and give to be pregnant women.
+7.Delivery Pains: Take 3 grams of pippali powder, 3 grams of cassia Aleta (lotus), boil this in 400 grams of water.
+When it comes to 100 grams, filter it and mix honey or Asafoetida and give it to be pregnant women.

 8.Clear skin: Take 1/8 tsp. pippali churna, 2 Tbsp. of organic aloe vera juice, 1/4 tsp. turmeric and mix all in 1/2 cup with warm water, take 3 times daily during meals.

 9.Low libido (women): Take 1/8 tsp. pippali churna, 1/2 tsp.
 Shatavari and 1 tsp. of ghee, mix them all in 1/4 cup with warm water, take 3 times daily before meals.